WebOfTrustInfo/rwot9-prague/event-documents/05-abstracts.md

 ## Shamir Secret Sharing

-Response to SLIP-39 code.
-We are uncomfortable with some decisions in SLIP-39, so writing a BIP that includes additional metadata and binary format.
+A recent proposal for Shamir secret sharing + mnemonics (SLIP 39) makes some choices that could be better.
+In response, we are drafting a BIP to replace or supplement SLIP 39 to include additional metadata and use a binary format, among other augmentations.

 ## The Real Problem with Centralization